 As a rule, a website or web app doesn’t work equally well in all browsers.
 This may be due to the version of the browser under test, different behavior of the app or site on mobile and desktop devices, as well as variations in environments.

 Cross-browser testing is a method of quality assurance for web applications across multiple browsers.
+To ensure cross-browser capabilities, we often use BrowserStack for app testing.

 To assist with cross-browser testing, the Chrome extension Cross Browser Testing Local Connection allows you to test in 1500+ real desktop and mobile browsers.